Self Perpetuating Pessimism – Just the Opposite in Insurance

 For some reason, investors, who consider themselves to be much more sophisticated, only seem to be looking one step ahead.
 Or at least the crowd does.
 Maybe the real sophisticated investors ARE playing several steps ahead.
 They will never let you know that.

-Explore posts in the same categories: Complexity comment below, or link to this permanent URL from your own site.
+Complexity comment below, or link to this permanent URL from your own site.